A voice for

 It is remarkable that many of the recorded uses from different world regions over the ages are consistent, and often supported by scientific research.
 Reference to treatment of conditions including laryngitis, pharyngitis, cough, peptic ulcer and hepatitis are common to European, Indian and Chinese traditions.

-Licorice is probably the most commonly used herb in Traditional Chinese Medicine (TCM), and is included in the majority of formulae: it is said to tonify the Spleen (roughly translated as the wider digestive and assimilative functions in the body), clears Heat and detoxifies Fire Poison (sore throat, boils), moistens the Lungs, stops coughing and soothes spasm.
+Liquorice is probably the most commonly used herb in traditional Chinese medicine (TCM), and is included in the majority of formulae: it is said to tonify the Spleen (roughly translated as the wider digestive and assimilative functions in the body), clears Heat and detoxifies Fire Poison (sore throat, boils), moistens the Lungs, stops coughing and soothes spasm.
 Some of the indications reported in early Chinese texts are common to European usage, such as cough, pharyngitis, gastric pain, ulcers in the gastrointestinal tract and sores.
-However, the Chinese also used licorice as a detoxifying agent for poisoning by drugs or food, a use also found in Ayurveda.
+However, the Chinese also used liquorice as a detoxifying agent for poisoning by drugs or food, a use also found in Ayurveda.

-Other Ayurvedic uses of licorice include viral respiratory infections, asthma, bronchitis, throat infection, eye irritation, ulcers (peptic, oral), acute and chronic liver disease, constipation, painful urination, catarrh of the genitourinary tract, wound infection, arthritis and as a rejuvenative tonic.
-Licorice is most commonly used in TCM and Ayurveda to strengthen and harmonise herbal formulae.
+Other Ayurvedic uses of liquorice include viral respiratory infections, asthma, bronchitis, throat infection, eye irritation, ulcers (peptic, oral), acute and chronic liver disease, constipation, painful urination, catarrh of the genitourinary tract, wound infection, arthritis and as a rejuvenative tonic.
+Liquorice is most commonly used in TCM and Ayurveda to strengthen and harmonise herbal formulae.

 • Traditional actions